RianMontagh/RianMontagh.github.io/_posts/2026-09-16-Why-don't-large-floods-drive-avulsion-of-the-Nooksack.md

 *Figure 5.
 Zoomed-in overflow to Sumas with the bed slope = Bagnold.*

 Turns out that the Bagnold and Ikeda formula still does not answer the entire overflow to Sumas question.
 The peak overflow is barely higher than the model run without changing the formula.
 The overflow does stay elevated higher with Bagnold after the peak has passed, however.
 A brief search into the two different formulas shows that there is some doubt in the performance of Bagnold.
-Also, HEC-RAS uses Kock and Flokstra.
-In Delft3D, use of the Kock and Flokstra formula requires additional calibration parameters while Bagnold does not.
+Also, HEC-RAS uses Koch and Flokstra.
+In Delft3D, use of the Koch and Flokstra formula requires additional calibration parameters while Bagnold does not.

 ## New direction!
 Why doesn't higher discharge induce an avulsion?